glennhkm/Benchmarking-Sorting-Algorithms/README.md

 Sorting will be done in stages starting from 100k, 200k, and so on up to 1000k integer numbers.

 The program will randomize 1000k integer numbers first and then carry out the third sorting process.
+I'm using Fisher-Yates Algorithm to random the numbers that are unique/numbers that will not be the same for every number

 1000k unsorted integer numbers will be put into the "unsorted.txt" file and after all sorting is complete, the sorting results will be put into the "sorted.txt" file